Edward II (play): Stage history and adaptations

 It was frequently revived in the 1970s.
 The Prospect Theatre Company's production of the play, starring Ian McKellen and James Laurenson, caused a sensation when it was broadcast by the BBC during the 1970s (as it included the first gay kiss transmitted on British television).
-Numerous other productions followed, starring actors such as Simon Russell Beale and Joseph Fiennes.
 In 1975 the play was performed on Broadway with Norman Snow as King Edward, Patti LuPone as Prince Edward, David Schramm as Kent, and Peter Dvorsky as Gaveston.

 In 1977, the 26-episode BBC radio drama Vivat Rex included an abridged version of the play as its first two episodes.
 John Hurt portrayed Edward.

 In 1986, Nicholas Hytner directed a production at the Royal Exchange, Manchester with Ian McDiarmid, Michael Grandage, Iain Glen and Duncan Bell.

+Numerous other productions followed, starring actors such as Simon Russell Beale and Joseph Fiennes.

 In 1991, the play was adapted into a film by Derek Jarman which used modern costumes and made overt reference to the gay rights movement and the Stonewall riots.
 In 1995 a ballet adaptation was created for Stuttgart Ballet.

 The Washington, D.C.'s Shakespeare Theatre Company 2007 staging used mostly fascist-era and jazz-age costumes.
 The production strongly emphasized the gay relationship between Edward II and Gaveston and was one of two Marlowe works inaugurating the company's new Sidney Harman Hall.

 In 2011, EM-LOU Productions staged the play at The Rose Theatre, Bankside, returning it for the first time in 400 years to the space where it may have had its very first production.
 The production was directed by Peter Darney.

 In October 2013, the New National Theatre Tokyo staged the play in Japanese, featuring Mori Shintaro as a director.

 In July 2016, an adaptation opened at Malthouse Theatre, Melbourne, Australia, directed by Matthew Lutton and written by Anthony Weigh.

 In January 2019, An Other Theater Company in Provo, Utah staged the play for the first time in the state.
 The production was co-directed by Jessamyn Svensson and Kailey Azure Green.

 In December 2019, the play was once again revived by the Nottingham New Theatre at the University of Nottingham, 59 years after the first revival.

+In 2025, the play was performed by the Royal Shakespeare Company at the Swan Theatre, Stratford-Upon-Avon, with Daniel Evans in the titular role.